Advice & Guidance

 - present observations of the Candidate developed during the application process

-Transcript: In a transcript, the committee looks for assurances that the candidate would perform well at his or her intended graduate program.
+Transcript: In a transcript, the committee looks for assurances that the candidate would perform well at their intended graduate program.
 Specifically, the committee looks for:

 - Strong grades in the fall of the junior year